revaturelabs/interviewquestions/Java/Collections/ListInterface.md

 <summary><b>Explanation</b></summary>

 > `LinkedList` varies in size dynamically and insertion and deletion operations in the `linkedList` have constant time.
-So Indiana Jones can store and remove elements from his backpack easily using a `LinkedList`.
+So, Indiana Jones can store and remove elements from his backpack easily using a `LinkedList`.

 </details>